GoogleCloudPlatform/google-cloud-iot-arduino/README.md

 This is not an officially supported Google product.

+This example does not have SLA/SLO and should not be used in production.

 ## The JWT library

-The JWT library is contained in the JWT folder.
-To compile it run the following commands from this directory:
+The JWT library is contained in the `/jwt` folder.
+To generate it run the following commands from this directory:

 ```bash
 cd jwt